-The Engagement Scholarship Consortium (ESC), a 501(c)(3) non-profit educational organization, is composed of higher education member institutions, a mix of state-public and private institutions.
+The Engagement Scholarship Consortium (ESC), a 501(c)(3) nonprofit educational organization, is composed of higher education member institutions, a mix of public and private colleges and universities.
 Our goal is to work collaboratively to build strong university-community partnerships anchored in the rigor of scholarship and designed to help build community capacity.

 - Researching and studying the scholarship of engagement throughout the world.

 - Facilitating international cooperation among individuals interested in promoting conditions that bring about engaged scholarship as a criterion influencing higher education faculty performance evaluations.